Dunamisss/Proxy-Scraper-Checker-Latency-Checker/README.md

     python main.py
     ```

-2. Follow the interactive prompts to choose the proxy type, specify the number of proxies to check, and view the results.
+2. Follow the interactive prompts, what type of proxies, How many proxies.

 3. Save selected proxies to a file for later use.